Barranquilla to Tayrona National Park

 The indigenous communities living in Tayrona request this so that they can physically and spiritually clean the area, allowing the plants and wildlife to return.

-In 2022, Tayrona National Park will be closed:
+In 2023, Tayrona National Park was closed on:

 - 1-15 February